They say…

 Traquair House (1938) by James McIntosh Patrick, National Galleries of Scotland

-by James McIntosh Patrick, National Galleries of Scotland
+Traquair House by James McIntosh Patrick, National Galleries of Scotland

-is the oldest inhabited stately home in Scotland and a new wave craft brewer ahead of its time.
-In 1965, several years before the launch of CAMRA, the rediscovery of Britain’s diverse heritage and the subsequent rise of the microbrewery, the then laird, Peter Maxwell-Stuart, discovered an Elizabethan brewhouse in the grounds (what a thing, to own a so huge you stumble upon bits of it you never knew existed) and brought it back into use with the help of Sandy Hunter from the nearby Brewery, now a subsidiary of Greene King.
+Traquair House is the oldest inhabited stately home in Scotland and a new wave craft brewer ahead of its time.
+In 1965, several years before the launch of CAMRA, the rediscovery of Britain’s diverse brewing heritage and the subsequent rise of the microbrewery, the then laird, Peter Maxwell-Stuart, discovered an Elizabethan brewhouse in the grounds (what a thing, to own a house so huge you stumble upon bits of it you never knew existed) and brought it back into use with the help of Sandy Hunter from the nearby Brewery, now a subsidiary of Greene King.
 Peter has since died but his daughter Catherine continues the family tradition.

-For years the brewery turned out only one beer, Ale, to a traditional recipe, but started to diversify a bit in the 1990s, and also experimented with a few commemorative ales.
-In 2001 it celebrated its 1000th brew with a limited extra-strong edition of its signature beer which, like its standard products, is filtered but unpasteurised and capable of ageing.
+For years the brewery turned out only one beer, Traquair House Ale, to a traditional recipe, but started to diversify a bit in the 1990s, and also experimented with a few commemorative ales.
+In 2001 it celebrated its 1000th brew with a limited extra-strong edition of its beer which, like its standard products, is filtered but unpasteurised and capable of ageing.
 I found a batch at Ville Nouvelle Wines, in a basement on Broughton Street in Edinburgh’s New Town (thus the name), a nifty little wine merchant that also does a small but well chosen range of Scottish microbrews.
 Noting the best before date of December 2010, I bought a trio with a view to seeing how they developed.

 I first opened one in 2003, discovering a soothing, rich and well-balanced very dark brown beer with a reddish tinge and a moderate foamy head.
 A rummy, cakey aroma had Turkish Delight notes, heralding a prickly malty cakey palate with rum and raisin and blackcurrant and mint flavours reminscent of Australian Cabernet Sauvignon wines.
 A toffeeish warming finish had more malt, burnt toffee, and lingering hints of subtle smoke and hops.